waitupbozo/Elevate_labs_internship/EDA_report_on_TitanicDataset.md

 **Insights:**

-- Average age ≈ 30
+- Average age ≈ 30.
-- Majority were in Pclass 3
+- Majority were in Pclass 3.
-- More males than females
+- More males than females.
-- Most passengers embarked from Southampton
+- Most passengers embarked from Southampton(S).

 ---